ahillss/ParsingMachine/README.md

 ####Usage

 #####State Declaration
 A state is a struct that has three fields.
-A name used for debugging and by the state callbacks.
+A *name* used by the state callbacks and for debugging.
+An optional *enter* callback and an optional *leave* callback.

 ```C
 static const struct parmac_state